How to Resize an Image [from Any Device]

 This is where resizing images comes in handy.
 With the proper tools, you can adjust both the picture and file size of a particular image to suit your needs.
 In this article, we will show you how to resize an image for a variety of devices.

 How to Resize an Image in Windows

-Probably one of the most versatile tools for image editing, a PC will usually come with programs that allow you to edit images.
-In addition, some of the best photo editing tools are available for PC.
-We’ll list a few programs along with some tips on how to reduce images:
+Probably one of the most versatile tools for image editing, a Windows, Mac, or Chromebook will usually come with programs that allow you to edit images.
+In addition, some of the best photo editing tools are available for free.
+We’ll list a few programs along with some tips on how to reduce images.

 The fastest way to resize images without downloading or installing programs is by using TinyWow.
 TinyWow is a free online tool that offers many extensive features for image processing, from background remover, resizing dimensions, adding text, and more!
 Here’s a quick guide on resizing an Image from Windows, Mac, and Chromebook.